Updated June 2021

 GRAPEVINE | 30 MINUTES FROM DALLAS

 Lake LBJ starts in Austin and stretches north for 85+ miles so it’s a prime location for sailing, boating and all water related activities you like to enjoy.
-Lake LBJ is a constant-level lake which means it’s very popular and can get crowded, so pick your times wisely and check out some of the coves to anchor in to swim and raft.
+Lake LBJ is a constant-level lake, which means it’s very popular and can get crowded.
+Pick your times wisely and also check out some of the coves to anchor in to swim and raft.
 Sunrise Beach is a shallow sandbar at Lake LBJ and is the best spot to set up a volleyball net or socialize with some of the other boaters.
 Take a break from the water by pulling up to one of the waterfront restaurants like Boaters Bistro!

 Planning your visit: The great thing about Lake LBJ is that there are plenty of rentals, RV parks and hotel options to easily plan your stay.
 Kingsland Community Park is open to the general public and is a great place if you’re just spending the day lakeside.
 It’s 100% waterfront with a boat launch, fishing/swimming piers, a covered pavilion, and big, shady trees to accommodate picnics.